Preston Monument: Northwest corner of Texas and the 1900 survey

-on east; "N. M.," on east; "1859," on south, and "1900," on north faces.
+on the east; "N. M." on west; "1859" on the south; and "1900" on the north faces.
 The marker, if still intact, is apparently under the road surface of U.S. Route 56.

 Texhomex at the tri-point of Oklahoma, Texas, and New Mexico

 Richard O. Chaney and William W. Smith established the Cimarron meridian in 1881, setting the monuments at two tri-points on the western edge of No Man's Land before Oklahoma was admitted as a State.
 The southern one would become known as Texhomex.
 It was re-established and checked by Preston in 1900.
 Its location was instrumental in finding the northwest corner of Texas.